petrickjerico/tp/docs/UserGuide.md

 | **`quiz <flset:setname>`**      | `quiz flset:CS2040` <br> `quiz flset:cs2103T`  |

-Alternatively, if you have a `QUIZ` scheduled (see 3) of [Add a task: `add task`](#add-a-task-add-task)), you may double-click the bright-colored `Quiz:<quizname>` label contained in the description of the `TASK` as shown below.
+Alternatively, if you have a `QUIZ` scheduled (see 3) of [Add a task: `add task`](#add-a-task-add-task)), you may click on the bright-colored `Quiz:<quizname>` label contained in the description of the `TASK` as shown below.

 <img src="images/TaskQuizLabel.png" alt="TaskQuizLabel" width="200"/>